Child-abuse fiasco could delay Hungary's Nato vote

 But this did not hold water, warned Ágnes Vadai, an MP from the Democratic Coalition, a centre-left Hungarian opposition party.

 "There will not be one second without a president.
-She [Novák] is still in office and during the election process the speaker will take over the duties of the president," Vadai said.
+She [Novák] is still in office and during the election process the [parliament] speaker will take over the duties of the president," Vadai said.

 "There is no legal obstacle to [Nato] ratification — so it can happen," she added.